 When growing black-eyed peas in the garden, you should also rotate the crop to a different area every three to five years for best production of the black-eyed peas plant.

 Planting of black-eyed peas is usually done in rows that are 2 ½ to 3 feet apart, with seeds planted 1 to 1 ½ inches deep and placed 2 to 4 inches apart in the row, depending on whether the plant is a bush or a vine.
 Soil should be moist when planting black-eyed peas.

 Caring for Black-Eyed Peas

-Supplemental water may be needed for the black-eyed peas crop if rainfall is scarce, though they are grown successfully without irrigation.
+Supplemental water may be needed for the black-eyed peas crop if rainfall is scarce, though they are often grown successfully without supplemental irrigation.